CommonsSwarm/hatch-connector/subgraph/README.md

-# Round Robin Subgraph
+# Presale Subgraph

-Subgraph made for the Task Allocation Round Robin model prototype.
+Subgraph made for the Aragon Marketplace presale contract.

 For more information see the docs on https://thegraph.com/docs/.